fatih-erikli/fatih-erikli.com/pattern-matching-in-typescript.md

 in a declarative way.
-Pure functional languages such as Haskell and Erlang supports pattern matching and most of the times it is the only way of writing a conditional code.
-We don't have pattern matching in Javascript or Python, but with some syntactic sugar and precompilers such as Typescript, we can use pattern matching.
+Pure functional languages such as Haskell and Erlang supports pattern matching and most of the times it is the only way of writing a conditional code. <s>We don't have pattern matching in Javascript or Python, but with some syntactic sugar and precompilers such as Typescript, we can use pattern matching.</s> Edit: It's not a good idea.
+I don't recommend to implement a pattern matching in Typescript.
+We need to be patient until the time pattern matching will be possible with Javascript.

 I found a library called "ts-pattern".
 I tried, and it works like a charm.
 By desing, pattern matching runs